EmirenRU/FQWorkstation/README.md

 ## Branches

-- Monolith : (Thymeleaf and HTML templates).
+- Monolith: (Thymeleaf and HTML templates).
 Needs some correcting to match up to the features from microservices branch
-- Microservices : React + Spring (REST) and modules separation
+- Microservices: React + Spring (REST) and modules' separation

 ## Requirements
 ### The traditional way